zw-SIMM/SFTLLMs_for_ChemText_Mining/README.md

 - ```Paragraph2Action/``` (dataset is derived from pistachio dataset, which is available upon request.)

-## Fine-tuning ChatGPT (GPT-3.5-Turbo) and Prompt-Engineering GPT-4
+## 💿Fine-tuning ChatGPT (GPT-3.5-Turbo) and Prompt-Engineering GPT-4

 ### Environment (OS: Windows or Linux)